Apo sunbird

 The Apo sunbird (Aethopyga boltoni) is a species of bird in the sunbird family Nectariniidae.
-It is endemic to the island of Mindanao in the Philippines.It is found in tropical moist montane forests above 1,500 meters above sea level.
+It is endemic to the island of Mindanao in the Philippines.
+It is found in tropical moist montane forests at elevations ranging from 820 to 2,000 m above sea level.

-Description and taxonomy
+Description

-Ebird describes it as a "A small, localized bird of mid- to high-elevation montane forest on Mindanao.
-Has a long, curved bill, a gray head, yellow underparts and rump, an olive back and wings, and a white-tipped tail.
-Male has a narrow pale yellow throat stripe from the bill to the chest bordered with dark gray, a greenish-blue tail, an orange smudge down from the middle of the chest, and a small red patch in front of the shoulder.
-Female has a pale gray throat.
-Similar to Gray-hooded Sunbird, but Apo has a yellow rather than a white belly.
-Voice includes a rapid pulsing series of "chip!" notes and a high-pitched upslurred "chuuuuuit!"
+The Apo sunbird has a curved bill, yellow chest and olive wings.
+Unlike females, males have a yellow stripe along their throat, a bluer tail, and an orange tuft in the middle of their chest.

+Vocalizations are high-pitched and rapid, with frequent chips.

 Taxonomy

-The Apo sunbird was formally described in 1905 by the American ornithologist Edgar Alexander Mearns from specimens collected from Mount Apo on the island of Mindanao, Philippines.
+The Apo sunbird was formally described in 1905 by the American ornithologist Edgar Alexander Mearns from specimens collected from Mount Apo on the island of Mindanao.
 He coined the binomial name Aethopyga boltoni.